CERGE-EI

 The Center for Economic Research and Graduate Education – Economics Institute, known as CERGE-EI (/ˌsɜrdʒˌiːˈaɪ/) is an academic institution in Prague, Czech Republic, specialised in economics.
 The institute is a partnership between the Center for Economic Research and Graduate Education of Charles University and the Economics Institute of the Czech Academy of Sciences.
-It is also a New York State Education Department entity with a permanent charter for its degree-granting educational programs awarded by the New York State Board of Regents.
 It is located in the Schebek Palace in the center of Prague.
+Similar name is borne by CERGE-EI New York, a New York State Education Department entity with a permanent charter for its degree-granting educational programs awarded by the New York State Board of Regents.
+CERGE-EI New York awards U.S. MA and PhD degrees in Economics to students studying at CERGE-EI in Prague.
+After successfully completing their studies, these students also receive Czech diplomas.